 - Once the beef is browned, add the red wine and cook until it is reduced and the alcohol is burned off.

 - Reduce the heat again, season with salt and pepper, and add the tinned tomatoes and the brown sugar.

 - Once the sauce begins to bubble, reduce to a low heat to allow the sauce to simmer.
 Add the bay leaves, cover and allow it to cook for 2-3 hours.

 - Check and stir occasionally to make sure the sauce is not drying out.

 - Start adding the milk a tablespoon at a time about an hour from the end of cooking time and mix well.

 - After 3 hours you should have a lovely rich, thick ragu.
-Add the balsamic vinegar, nutmeg and torn basil leaves.
+Add the balsamic vinegar, nutmeg and dried oregano.
 Remove the bay leaves before dishing up.
 Season with salt and pepper as needed.

 - Serve with spaghetti – or pasta of your choice – and a nice green salad.